Minee-Liane-Choi/MineeChoiLab/contact/index.md

 {% include section.html %}

 ## Join Team {{ site.team }}
-Applications are now invited for year 2024.
+There are currently no vacancies.

 {% include section.html %}